Risingfeanyx/cPanel_centos_scripts/readme.md

 ```

 #Tests serving functionality of server.
-Be in docroot of site; usage is testpage $domain.tld
+Be in docroot of site; usage is testpage $domain.tld.
+As long as both test pages load, then Apache/Nginx is serving correctly.

 ```
 testpage()